kubermatic/kubecarrier/docs/proposals/bulward-integration.md

 #### Organization Endpoint
 We have an endpoint for `Account`, we can reuse it for `Organization`, also, in Bulward, only `Organization` object is visible for organization member (this is implemented in Bulward api extension server), we can also drop the filtering implementation in currently account endpoint.
+In addition, we need to inject user impersionation client for this endpoint.
 #### Project Endpoint
 Project Endpoint (Get/List/Watch/Update/Delete) should be implemented, all permission filtering are offloaded to Bulward api extension server, so this will also be a thin layer.
+In addition, we need to inject user impersionation client for this endpoint.
 For filtering Provider/Tenant projects, extra labels can be added to `Project`, so project-admin can have a view of provider projects and tenant projects in the Organization.